chrisminheere/chrisminheere/README.md

 ### I'm a guy with a hobby for programming and gaming!
 - 🔭 I’m currently working on a [website]!
 - 🌱 I’m currently learning everything. 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I LOVE front and web development and game!
+- ⚡ Fun fact: I LOVE front and web development and gaming!
 - 💻 Tip: have you switched it off and on again?

 <br />